10 Best Concrete Stains of 2023 – Reviews & Top Picks

 3. Concrete Resurrection Cement Stain – Premium Choice

-The Concrete Resurrection Cement Stain comes in a 32-ounce bottle of concentrate, mixing from 1.25 to 2.5-gallons.
-Besides choosing from a variety of colors, you will find that Concrete Resurrection produces unique patterns.
+The Concrete Resurrection Cement Stain comes in a 32-ounce bottle of concentrate, mixing from 1.25 to 2.5 gallons.
+Besides choosing from various colors, you will find that Concrete Resurrection produces unique patterns.
 This product is environmentally friendly, but it doesn’t have an odor.

-As with all concrete stain products, you have to make sure that your surface is thoroughly cleaned, especially if it’s got open pores.
+As with all concrete stain products, you have to ensure your surface is thoroughly cleaned, especially if it has open pores.
 Concrete Resurrection is water-based, so you don’t have to worry about residues and chemicals.
 You should be able to cover an area of 100 to 500 square feet with each bottle.

 This product also comes in handy for arts and crafts, wood staining, and faux finishes.
-To apply this product, you’ll need a pump sprayer, brush, cotton rag, HVLP sprayer and sea sponge.
-Don’t be surprised to find one bottle can’t cover the full 500 square feet.
+You’ll need a pump sprayer, brush, cotton rag, HVLP sprayer, and sea sponge to apply it.
+Don’t be surprised to find one bottle can’t cover the entire 500 square feet.
 It might need slightly more than one bottle to do a proper job.

 - Dilutes